Skip to main content

 Does Passerini handle dietary restrictions?

 • No dietary restriction policy is confirmed in the available data.
-The menu as described by OAD relies heavily on fresh pasta, vegetables, fish, and meat, with some dishes built around anchovies, pork, and chicken fat, so the kitchen is not structured around plant-based or allergen-free formats by default.
+The menu as described by OAD relies heavily on fresh pasta, vegetables, fish, meat, with some dishes built around anchovies, pork, chicken fat, so the kitchen is not structured around plant-based or allergen-free formats by default.
 Contact the restaurant directly before booking if you have specific requirements.
 No phone number or website is available in the Pearl database at this time, so reaching out via reservation platform messaging is the practical route.

 Compare Passerini